status-im/help.status.im/docs/en/status-communities/restore-your-community-using-the-community-key.md

 ---
-id: 29
+id: 495
 revision: 0
 language: en
 hide:
   - navigation
 ---

-# Backup your community key
+# Restore your community using the community key

  :octicons-tools-24: In progress